jordijoangimenez/test/README.md

 sudo systemctl restart open5gs-amfd
 ```

-#### Register Subscriber Information
-Connect to http://localhost:9999 and login with admin account.
-    Username : admin
-    Password : 1423

-To add subscriber information, you can do WebUI operations in the following order:

-    Go to Subscriber Menu.
-    Click + Button to add a new subscriber.
-    Fill the IMSI, security context(K, OPc, AMF), and APN of the subscriber.
-    Click SAVE Button

-Enter the subscriber details of your SIM cards using this tool, to save the subscriber profile in the HSS and UDR MongoDB database backend.

 #### Adding a route for the UE to have WAN connectivity

 In order to bridge between the PGWU/UPF and WAN (Internet), you must enable IP forwarding and add a NAT rule to your IP Tables.